 Each effect has its own settings, like speed for scrolling effects and degree of rotation.
 You can get really creative by combining effects and make your website really stand out!

 In this example, we can see the ‘vertical Motion’ effect applied to four boxes.
 As the page scrolls, the boxes move upwards - revealing some hidden text beneath them.
-Each box moves a slightly different distance because they’ve all been set to travel at different speeds - essentially, the faster the speed, the sooner the object reaches its destination at the end of the animation.
+Each box moves a slightly different distance because they’ve all been set to travel at different speeds - essentially, the faster the speed, the sooner the element reaches its destination at the end of the animation.

 One